 Are you in control of your BSA program?

-Learn why regulators want to see a custom AML software.
+Learn what regulators want to see in custom AML software.

 As criminals get smarter and smarter, those on the front-line detecting and preventing their devious behaviors must become more aware of what it takes to identify criminal activity and stay compliant.

 With audits and exams come a lot of questions on how you are mitigating the AML risks present in your institution.
 As a former regulator, here are a few things that I expected to see when evaluating an automated BSA/AML solution:

 Every institution has a different baseline of what they consider normal.
 They also have those “special customers” that have unique needs.
 Regulators expect an institution to have a process that can assess their customer base as a whole as well as identify those that regularly deviate from your baseline.
 An out of the box software solution can be problematic in detecting what’s suspicious for your organization.
 These types of solutions just won’t cut it.
 AML professionals need flexibility and control in their AML software that will allow specific parameters to be set for their customer base as a whole, as well as custom parameters for certain groups.
 Having the right system in place will not only help you be successful in your exams, but it will also help reduce false positives resulting in a more efficient program.

 Make sure that you are in control of your BSA/AML program.
 The only thing worse than telling a regulator you are using out of the box settings, is telling them that you don’t know how those parameters were calculated or that you have no control over the process (YIKES).
 Regulators want to see that you and your team understand your customer’s behaviors.
 Active participation in the calibrating of your settings keeps you in control.
 That way, when the inevitable questions from the examiners come, you will be equipped to answer the “how” and “why”.